angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

       this.extraHeight.update(x => ++x)
     }, 4_000);

-    // Try this, if the signal value stays the same, nothing will hapen
+    // Try this, if the signal value stays the same, nothing will happen
     // setInterval(() => this.extraHeight.update(x => x), 4_000);

     // cleanup callbacks are also executed when we destroy the hook